bml-research/data_analysis_bml/excel/excel_08_data_analysis.md

 As you can see, there is no clear correlation between a sedentary life style, mild activity and moderate activity and the number of diabetics in this dataset (though there is convincing evidence in the literature, so physical exercise is highly recommended).

+## List of functions

+This course will familiarize you with using Excel functions.
+While this [link](https://support.microsoft.com/en-us/office/excel-functions-alphabetical-b3944572-255d-4efb-bb96-c6d90033e188) provides a comprehensive list of all Excel functions, the functions listed below are mandatory for this course and you must master them.
+Learning these core functions will make it easier to understand and use others.
+Practice these essential functions with small datasets to build your skills.
+Since, this is not a statistics oriented course, many statistical functions are omitted (e.g. T.TEST).

+- ABS Math and trigonometry:    Returns the absolute value of a number
+- AND Logical:     Returns TRUE if all of its arguments are TRUE
+- AVERAGE Statistical:    Returns the average of its arguments
+- AVERAGEIF Statistical:   Returns the average (arithmetic mean) of all the cells in a range that meet a given criteria
+- AVERAGEIFS Statistical:    Returns the average (arithmetic mean) of all cells that meet multiple criteria.
+- CELL Information:     Returns information about the formatting, location, or contents of a cell
+- CLEAN Text:    Removes all nonprintable characters from text
+- CONCATENATE Text:    Joins several text items into one text item
+- COUNT Statistical:    Counts how many numbers are in the list of arguments
+- COUNTA Statistical:    Counts how many values are in the list of arguments
+- COUNTBLANK Statistical:    Counts the number of blank cells within a range
+- COUNTIF Statistical:    Counts the number of cells within a range that meet the given criteria
+- COUNTIFS Statistical:    Counts the number of cells within a range that meet multiple criteria
+- DATEDIF Date and time:    Calculates the number of days, months, or years between two dates.
+This function is useful in formulas where you need to calculate an age.
+- FIND, FINDB Text:    Finds one text value within another (case-sensitive)
+- FLOOR Compatibility:    Rounds a number down, toward zero
+- IF Logical:    Specifies a logical test to perform
+- IFNA Logical:    Returns the value you specify if the expression resolves to #N/A, otherwise returns the result of the expression
+- INDEX Lookup and reference:    Uses an index to choose a value from a reference or array
+- ISBLANK Information:    Returns TRUE if the value is blank
+- ISNA Information:    Returns TRUE if the value is the #N/A error value
+- ISNUMBER Information:    Returns TRUE if the value is a number
+- LEFT, LEFTB Text:    Returns the leftmost characters from a text value
+- LEN, LENB Text:    Returns the number of characters in a text string
+- LN Math and trigonometry:    Returns the natural logarithm of a number
+- LOG Math and trigonometry:    Returns the logarithm of a number to a specified base
+- LOG10 Math and trigonometry:    Returns the base-10 logarithm of a number
+- LOWER Text:    Converts text to lowercase
+- MATCH Lookup and reference:    Looks up values in a reference or array
+- MAX Statistical:    Returns the maximum value in a list of arguments
+- MAXIFS Statistical:    Returns the maximum value among cells specified by a given set of conditions or criteria
+- MEDIAN Statistical:    Returns the median of the given numbers
+- MIN Statistical:    Returns the minimum value in a list of arguments
+- MINIFS Statistical:    Returns the minimum value among cells specified by a given set of conditions or criteria.
+- NA Information:    Returns the error value #N/A
+- OR Logical:    Returns TRUE if any argument is TRUE
+- PERCENTILE.EXC Statistical:    Returns the k-th percentile of values in a range, where k is in the range 0..1, exclusive
+- PERCENTILE.INC Statistical:    Returns the k-th percentile of values in a range
+- POWER Math and trigonometry:    Returns the result of a number raised to a power
+- RANDBETWEEN Math and trigonometry:    Returns a random number between the numbers you specify
+- RANK Compatibility:    Returns the rank of a number in a list of numbers
+- RIGHT, RIGHTB Text:    Returns the rightmost characters from a text value
+- ROUND Math and trigonometry:    Rounds a number to a specified number of digits
+- ROUNDDOWN Math and trigonometry:    Rounds a number down, toward zero
+- ROUNDUP Math and trigonometry:    Rounds a number up, away from zero
+- ROW Lookup and reference:    Returns the row number of a reference
+- ROWS Lookup and reference:    Returns the number of rows in a reference
+- SORT Lookup and reference:    Sorts the contents of a range or array
+- SQRT Math and trigonometry:    Returns a positive square root
+- STDEV.P Statistical:    Calculates standard deviation based on the entire population
+- STDEV.S Statistical:    Estimates standard deviation based on a sample
+- SUM Math and trigonometry:    Adds its arguments
+- SUMIF Math and trigonometry:    Adds the cells specified by a given criteria
+- SUMIFS Math and trigonometry:    Adds the cells in a range that meet multiple criteria
+- TEXT Text:    Formats a number and converts it to text
+- TEXTJOIN Text:    Combines the text from multiple ranges and/or strings
+- TEXTSPLIT Text:    Splits text strings by using column and row delimiters
+- TRANSPOSE Lookup and reference:    Returns the transpose of an array
+- TRIM Text:    Removes spaces from text
+- TRUE Logical:    Returns the logical value TRUE
+- UNIQUE Lookup and reference:    Returns a list of unique values in a list or range
+- UPPER Text:    Converts text to uppercase
+- VALUE Text:    Converts a text argument to a number
+- XLOOKUP Lookup and reference:    Searches a range or an array, and returns an item corresponding to the first match it finds.
+If a match doesn't exist, then XLOOKUP can return the closest (approximate) match.

 ---